Heinrich Clauren

 Carl Gottlieb Samuel Heun (20 March 1771 – 2 August 1854), better known by his pen name Heinrich Clauren, was a German author.

 Biography

 Born on 20 March 1771 in Doberlug, Lower Lusatia.
 Heun went into the Prussian civil service, and wrote in his spare time.
 He published under the pseudonym H. Clauren (an anagram of Carl Heun), and became one of the most popular authors of fiction for the middle class in the first half of the nineteenth century.

 In 1825, Wilhelm Hauff published a parody of Heun's novels, Der Mann im Monde ('The Man in the Moon'), imitating his style, and published under his pen name H. Clauren.
 Heun brought a lawsuit against Hauff, and won, leading Hauff to write another book, Kontroverspredigt über H. Clauren und den Mann im Mond (1826), successfully destroying the reputation of Heun's works.
+The following year Carl Herloßsohn also parodied Clauren by publishing a novel in Clauren's name, Emmy oder der Mensch denkt, Gott lenkt (1827) and mocked Clauren's plays in his Der Luftballon oder die Hundstage in Schilda (1827).

 Heun's collected works were published in 25 volumes as Gesammelte Schriften in 1851.
 He died on 2 August 1854 in Berlin.